 Long gone are the days where going digital was a matter of choice.
 Nowadays, technology is king.
 What once was a competitive edge for businesses is today an expectation from clients and partners alike.

 With very few spaces left untouched by the hand of technology, even physical transactions are in some way imbued in tech.
 Accenture’s Technology Vision Report reflects this change in our societies, and the message is clear: the DARQ age is upon us, and the future has never looked brighter.

 It’s actually not one single technology, but a set of technologies, powerful enough to carry us into the post-digital era.
 The DARQ acronym stands for (D)istributed ledger technology, (A)rtificial intelligence, extended (R)eality, and (Q)uantum computing.
 These technologies are already being used, in one way or another, by 89% of businesses, where they are helping to make processes better.

 So, are you ready to explore the DARQ?
 Let’s find out more about it.

 Companies and individuals began developing their digital dexterity with SMAC (social, mobile, analytics and cloud technologies) during the last decade.
 SMAC revolutionized the way clients interacted with brands.
 It changed a 9-to-5 service window to a 24/7 availability, put printers to rest and created consumer communities.

-Now that tech is no longer uncharted waters and businesses can understand their client base more fully thanks to data collection, the time has come to get immersive.
+Now that tech is no longer uncharted waters and businesses can understand their client base more fully thanks to increased data collection capabilities, the time has come to get immersive.

 Breaking down the DARQ